cecilieol/cecilieol/README.md

 ## Eager to learn

-:nerd_face: I believe that a developer should never stop learning, and this is what I would like to learn next:
+:nerd_face: I believe that a developer should never stop learning, and this is what I would like to work with next:

 - More JS frameworks
 - More CSS frameworks